marlonbarrios/stringy/README.md

 - [**p5.js**](https://p5js.org/): A JavaScript library for creative coding and visualization.
 It provides a simple yet powerful framework for creating interactive graphics and media-rich experiences in the browser.

 - [**Toxiclibs**](http://haptic-data.com/toxiclibsjs/): A collection of computational design tools for processing and Java.
-In Stringy, Toxiclibs is used for its Verlet physics engine, which allows for realistic particle simulations and spring-based interactions.
+Toxiclibs is used for its Verlet physics engine, which allows for realistic particle simulations and spring-based interactions.

 - [**MediaPipe**](https://developers.google.com/mediapipe/solutions/vision/gesture_recognizer#get_started): An open-source framework from Google Research that provides cross-platform tools for building multimodal applied ML pipelines.
-In Stringy, MediaPipe is utilized for hand tracking, enabling interaction with the particle simulation based on hand movements detected by the webcam.
+MediaPipe is utilized for hand tracking, enabling interaction with the particle simulation based on hand movements detected by the webcam.

 ## Functionality
 It offers the following features: